$35 AUD ($30 USD), Pastel on Paper, 34 cm x 45 cm (13.5″ x 18″) | Print Code: BR32 | Contact for prints

 Though I have spoken strongly about the importance of the cross in our salvation and in our gospel preaching, the driving inspiration behind this drawing is actually the importance of the outworking of the cross in the daily life of a Christian, that is, daily taking up our cross and following Jesus.

-The cross is the vital instrumental in our salvation, and it is also the vital instrument in living a Christian life in the full resurrection power of Jesus.
+The cross is the vital instrument in our salvation, and it is also the vital instrument in living a Christian life in the full resurrection power of Jesus.

 The Scripture tells us that our “old man” (sinful nature, flesh) was crucified (past tense) with Christ (Galatians 2:19-20).
 In other words, positionally, the cross has already put to death our sinful nature so that we may live a new life unto God in the resurrection power of Jesus Christ in us (study Romans 6 and related passages).